Jackie Tabick: Family life

 She has been married to Rabbi Larry Tabick since 1975 and was the first female rabbi to marry a rabbi.
 Born in Brooklyn, New York in 1947, Larry came to England to study at the Leo Baeck College in the early 1970s and retired as rabbi of Shir Hayim in Hampstead in 2017.
 He and Jackie have three children, one of whom, Roni Tabick, is rabbi of the Masorti synagogue New Stoke Newington Shul in Stoke Newington, London.

 Other

-The art exhibit “Holy Sparks”, which opened in February 2022 at the Heller Museum and the Skirball Museum, featured 24 Jewish women artists, who had each created an artwork about a female rabbi who was a first in some way.
-Sandy Bleifer created the artwork about Tabick.
+The 2022 art exhibit "Holy Sparks", shown among other places at the Dr. Bernard Heller Museum, featured art about twenty-four female rabbis who were firsts in some way; Sandy Bleifer created the artwork about Tabick that was in that exhibit.